nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :man_technologist: Want to have an overview of all your tasks?
 Try this!

-Shows a list of all tasks in the address book.
+Shows a list of all tasks in the task book.

 Format: `list`